McKayla Maroney: FBI made 'entirely false claims about what I said' – KION546

 “What is the point of reporting abuse if our own FBI agents are going to take it upon themselves to bury that report in a drawer?” she added.

-Maroney, Biles, Maggie Nichols and Aly Raisman were assaulted by Nassar, the former USA Gymnastics team doctor who is now serving a several-decade prison sentence.
+Maroney and Biles were joined by gymnasts Maggie Nichols and Aly Raisman, who were also among the hundreds of athletes assaulted by Nassar, the former USA Gymnastics team doctor who is now serving a several-decade prison sentence.

 “It truly feels like the FBI turned a blind eye to us and went out of its way to help protect,” USA Gymnastics and the United States Olympic and Paralympic Committee, Biles testified while holding back tears.

-Note: CORRECTION: An earlier version of this story misidentified when Larry Nassar pleaded guilty.
-It was in 2017.